Hypnobirthing Meditation: Audio Sessions for Birth Preparation

 Breathing exercises give your body a repeatable job during contractions and a recovery signal between them.
 The most useful patterns are simple enough to remember when you cannot think clearly.

 For a surge, try breathing in gently through the nose for four and out slowly for six or eight, keeping the jaw loose.
 Between surges, let the breath return to normal and consciously rest your whole body.
 Some people prefer counting, some prefer a phrase like “soften down,” and some need silence.
-If you want guided support on your phone, a hypnobirthing app can help you repeat the same breathing cues throughout pregnancy and labor.
+If you want guided support on your phone, a can help you repeat the same breathing cues throughout pregnancy and labor.

 Affirmations for a Calmer Birth Mindset